 The inspiration for creating a rosé dates back to 1988 when the family first traveled to Provence.
 They were introduced to this wine on a hot summer afternoon at a small bistro after the family had been driving country roads in search of Montbrun les Bains, a small village in South Eastern France.

-The 2012 Red Wine is a field blend of their three backyard vineyard varietals and additional Petite Sirah from the historical Pocai Vineyard – also in Calistoga.
-Each varietal contributes something unique to this wine – the Petite Sirah for the color and structure, density from the Syrah and the brightness and acidity from the Grenache.
+The 2012 DYN 2880 Red Wine is a field blend of their three backyard vineyard varieties and additional Petite Sirah from the historical Pocai Vineyard – also in Calistoga.
+Each variety contributes something unique to this wine – the Petite Sirah for the color and structure, density from the Syrah and the brightness and acidity from the Grenache.

 The name of their wine has multiple meanings.
 Their address is 2880 Highway 29 in Calistoga – upon Googling this number they saw it is coincidentally the number of minutes in a 48 hour period.
 Upon further thought they realized this was the length of time it took for John to realize he didn’t want his second date with Betsy to end.